semen-tarasov/funda-collector/README.md

     ```

 ## Configuration
-Create a `.env` file in the root directory of your project and add the following environment variables.
+A template `.env` file has been created and added to the `app` directory.
+You need to update this file with your relevant data.

 ### Google API